A Survey of Reinforcement Learning For Economics: The Theory of Reinforcement Learning

 The trace $e_t(s)$ acts as a fading memory of recently visited states: it spikes when $s$ is visited and decays by $\gamma\lambda$ per step.
 Each TD error $\delta_t$ updates every state in proportion to its current trace, enabling $O(|\mathcal{S}|)$ per-step credit assignment without storing trajectories.\footnote{The forward and backward views produce identical total weight changes over a complete episode \citep{sutton1988}.
 The backward view is preferred in practice because it operates online (updating after each transition) rather than requiring the full episode to be stored.
 Practical variants include \emph{replacing traces} ($e_t(s) = 1$ when $s = S_t$, capping the trace at 1 instead of accumulating), \emph{Dutch traces} \citep{vanseijen2016}, and off-policy extensions such as Retrace($\lambda$) \citep{munos2016retrace} and V-trace \citep{espeholt2018impala}.} The historical development of eligibility traces is discussed in Section~\ref{section:history}.

-Under linear function approximation, TD($\lambda$) converges to a unique fixed point with approximation error bounded by $\frac{1-\lambda\gamma}{\sqrt{1-\gamma^2}}$ times the best-in-class error (Equation~\ref{eq:on_policy_contraction} and the bound in Section~\ref{sec:deadly_triad}; \citealp{tsitsiklis1997}).
+Under linear function approximation, TD($\lambda$) converges to a unique fixed point with approximation error bounded by $\frac{1-\lambda\gamma}{1-\gamma}$ times the best-in-class error (Theorem~\ref{thm:proj_bellman}; \citealp{tsitsiklis1997}).
 Higher $\lambda$ tightens this bound, approaching the projection of $V^\pi$ as $\lambda \to 1$.